ethankeshishian/setup-my-mac/README.md

 Other features to support in the future:

-- Installing productivity software: Raycast, Alfred
+- To install: Karabiner, Aerospace, Rise
-- Alt-Tab config, not available
+- Alt-Tab, Raycast config not available
-- Installing personal software: Rise